-This assurance takes place throughout the year and comes from business experts who understand the performance and the challenges faced.
+This assurance is timely, takes place throughout the year and comes from business experts who understand the performance and the challenges faced.

-Strong processes and procedures are in place which give governance to our work as it takes place.
+Robust processes and procedures are in place which give governance to our activities as they are taking place.

 Controls are in place to stop things going wrong.
+Regular checks are made on day-to-day controls by Level 1.

-Level 1 check the controls that they have regularly.
-They monitor how successful they are.
-Data Manager is allocated for each area.
-This gives them accountability for the data from their areas.
-They are responsible for reporting on their performance.
+For each area a Data Manager is allocated to give accountability of the data provided and to report on performance.

 The data is analysed and checked to make sure it is consistent and makes sense.
-It must also follow the guidance given to them by level 2.
+It must also follow the guidance given to them by Level 2.

-Anomalies are checked more thoroughly so we can either rectify them or provide you with a clear explanation for them.
+Irregularities are checked more thoroughly so we can either rectify them or provide you with a clear explanation.